How To Choose a Pest Control Company

 Safety and Treatment Methods

-When picking a pest control provider, you want to select one that will help keep you, your family, and your pets safe.
-You'll likely also prefer a provider that is environmentally-conscious.
+When picking a pest control provider, you want to select one that will keep you, your family, and your pets safe.
+You may also prefer an environmentally-conscious provider.

 Safety